gsingers/slack-jira-plugin/README.md

 ## Configuration

 - `token`: Your Slack API token, get your token at https://api.slack.com/web
+- `basicIssueDetailsToShow`: Details from JIRA you want to be rendered in Slack, whenever the request for basic details is made
-- `issueDetailsToShow`: Details from JIRA you want to be rendered in Slack
+- `fullIssueDetailsToShow`: Details from JIRA you want to be rendered in Slack, whenever the request for full details is made
+- `showDetailsByDefault`
 - `jira_urls`: A mapping of JIRA project names to the URL that can display that JIRA issue, i.e. SOLR -> https://issues.apache.org/jira/browse/
 - `projects`: A list of JIRA project names, as in SOLR, MAHOUT, LUCENE
 - `post`: If true, then post a new msg, else update the current one